 This is the ultimate homemade hummus recipe.
 It’s smooth and creamy with a bright flavor, and pairs perfectly with bread!
 Follow along for tip and tricks, a video tutorial and complete details!

-Sometimes, the perfect meal includes a large platter of falafel or beef shawarma with homemade pita bread, pickled turnips, Lebanese garlic sauce and tahini sauce, with a side of tabouli and some delicious homemade hummus.
+Very few things are better than a bowl of homemade hummus, served with pita chips or warm fresh pita on a mezze platter.
 Sounds like a foodie heaven, right?
 Hummus is a healthy vegan snack that’s packed with protein.
 You can make a batch and enjoy it through the week.

 One of the basics of Middle Eastern cuisine, hummus (literally meaning "chickpeas") is a common addition to an appetizer spread or as a side with many dishes.
 These days there are different variations and flavors of this creamy chickpea dip such as harissa, roasted garlic and roasted red pepper.
 You should check out our loaded hummus, it's so good!

 I’m going to show you how to make the best ever hummus at home that's creamy, velvety and smooth made with simple ingredients.
 And, making it from scratch is much easier than you think.
 Make sure to read through for a complete tutorial, notes and tips and a how-to video!

 - Chickpeas: Also known as garbanzo beans, these are the most important part of this recipe.
 Many recipes call for canned chickpeas, however, I prefer cooking chickpeas from scratch for the perfect hummus.
 If using canned chickpeas, drain them and boil them for 20 minutes.

 - Tahini: Having a jar of good quality tahini at home is probably one of the basics of Mediterranean and Middle Eastern cooking.
-You can find tahini at any major supermarket or at your local Middle Eastern shop.
+You can use homemade tahini or purchase it at any major supermarket or at your local Middle Eastern shop.

 - Olive oil: Topping the hummus with extra virgin olive oil would add such earthiness and great flavor.
 Read more about how to choose the right olive oil as it is one of the most important ingredients in Mediterranean diet.